 This covers the foundation, and honestly it's enough for most small games.
 A production system adds layers on top: encrypted saves, cloud sync, save file thumbnails, and full world-state serialization where every opened chest stays opened.

 Most of what you'll serialize is inventory data.
 If you haven't built that part yet, my Godot 4 inventory system tutorial uses the same serialize pattern, so the two snap together.
+Saving is also where a full game comes together, which is why it lands in week 3 of the Godot 4 Action Roguelike campaign and week 4 of the 2D Top-Down RPG campaign, right before every system gets wired into one playable game.

 And if you want to build the whole thing properly, step by step, the Save and Load quest goes from these basics to a polished system with multiple slots, migration, and error recovery across 14 lessons.